Home Depot: Too Bullish For Limited Growth

 HD Net Total Long Term Debt (Quarterly) data by YCharts

 The problem occurs when the comp sales take a hit as competition picks up whether via Amazon or other retailers looking to capture the gains from the home improvement boom and the company is forced to pull back on share buybacks.
-Suddenly earnings don't grow over 15% anymore and shareholders are left with a ton of debt causing multiple contraction.
+Suddenly, earnings don't grow over 15% anymore and shareholders are left with a ton of debt causing multiple contraction.

 The key investor takeaway is that Home Depot is an expensive stock with limited sales growth.
 The market will likely continue pushing the stock higher, but investors shouldn't chase the debt fueled rally.